AmitKPandeyLabs/ML_P3_Product_Analytics/README.md

 EDA was performed to uncover insights into sales patterns, pricing strategies, consumer behavior, and market composition within the plant-based meat sector.
 Key analyses included:
 * **Market Research Integration:** Insights from broader market research were incorporated, highlighting a projected market size of $4.8B by 2029, with primary consumers aged 18-44, and the growing importance of the flexitarian segment as a target market.
 * **Regional Sales Analysis:** In-depth analysis was conducted to identify high-performing and underperforming regions, pinpointing key geographies with the highest growth potential and competitive opportunities.
-* **Price Point Analysis:** Sales performance was rigorously analyzed across different price ranges (e.g., the competitive $7-9 and premium $13-16 brackets) to understand consumer price sensitivity and optimal pricing strategies.
+* **Price Point Analysis:** Sales performance was rigorously analyzed across different price ranges (e.g., the competitive $xx-xx and premium $xx-xx brackets) to understand consumer price sensitivity and optimal pricing strategies.
 * **Product & Flavor Insights:** Investigation into which product forms (e.g., patties, crumbles) and specific flavors were most significant in driving `Dollar_Sales` and `Unit_Sales`.
 * **Competitive Landscape:** Analysis of competitors' market share, pricing strategies, and product portfolios to identify Gardein's strengths and weaknesses.